trywilco/wilco-docs/docs/building-your-quest/creating-steps.md

   flowNode: Flow node logic to execute when user perform the action | mandatory
     ...
 githubAction: Github Actions configuration to run in opened PRs | optional
+solution: Flow node logic to execute when a user requests a solution | optional
 ```

 ## Additional Resources